 Skate in style on The Peninsula Sky Rink at the luxe Peninsula Chicago hotel.
-The seasonal ice rink is located on the picturesque fourth-floor Terrace, featuring festively lit trees, piped-in music, and bird’s-eye views of The Magnificent Mile.
-The charming Chalet offers hot drinks and snacks.
+The seasonal ice rink is located on the picturesque fourth-floor Terrace, featuring festively lit trees, music, and bird’s-eye views of The Magnificent Mile.
+The charming chalet offers hot drinks and snacks.
 All proceeds from the Sky Rink, including skate rental fees, are donated to two local children’s charities.

 Go iceless on the upstairs curling rink at The Gwen Hotel, surrounded by panoramic skyline views.
 It’s all about cocktails and curling at the chic, fifth-floor Gwen Terrace, which features a nontraditional rink and a nightclub vibe.
 Warm up by the fire pit or kick back on the lounge seats and enjoy contemporary American bites from chef Matt Jergens.
 Curling reservations are available in 30-minute intervals.